Welcome to the Hockey Conditioning Training guide. This is the complete formula you need to take your hockey conditioning to an elite level.

 Using Hockey Conditioning for Sport Specific Fat Loss

 When it comes to using your conditioning workouts for fat loss purposes, I am a big fan of this.
-Reason being that I like my hockey athletes to be burning their fat off as opposed to starving their fat off.
+The reason is that I like my hockey athletes to be burning their fat off as opposed to starving their fat off.

 Too often people resort to eating such a small amount of food that they either: